thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 {% include images-gallery.html imageCollection="updateRootRuleChainEdge" showListImageTitles="true" %}

-## Connect "Vehicle monitoring system" to edge
+## Connect "In-vehicle monitoring system" to edge
-To connect "Vehicle monitoring system" to the ThingsBoard Edge you need to get device credentials first.
+To connect "In-vehicle monitoring system" to the ThingsBoard Edge you need to get device credentials first.
 ThingsBoard support different device credentials.
 We recommend to use default auto-generated credentials which is access token for this guide.

 Please open ThingsBoard **Edge** UI using the URL: [http://localhost:18080](http://localhost:18080).